VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

     pre_ms_relax_num_steps = 100
 ```

-We also do no longer need to save the model at the end of the run,
+We also no longer need to save the model at the end of the run,
 meaning that we can also delete or comment out the following lines:

 ```